Uniform Inference in High-Dimensional Gaussian Graphical Models: Uniform nuisance function estimation

 Since we have

 we can choose a constant with

 Additionally $|\mathcal{F}|=dp$ which implies

-Using lemma $O.2$ from Belloni et al. (2015) \cite{belloni2015uniformly} we obtain with probability not less than $1-c(\log(n))^{-1}$
+Using lemma $O.2$ from Belloni et al. (2018) \cite{belloni2018uniformly} we obtain with probability not less than $1-o(1)$

-by the growth condition \ref{B3} where $K(q,c)$ is a constant only depending on $q$ and $c$.\\ We proceed by verifying assumption $L.1$.
-The function $\beta\mapsto M_r\left(Y_r,X_r,\beta\right)$ is convex, which is the first requirement of assumption $L.1$.\\ We now proceed with a simplified version of proof of $J.1$ from Belloni et al. (2015) \cite{belloni2015uniformly}.
+by the growth condition \ref{growthc}.\\ We proceed by verifying assumption $L.1$.
+The function $\beta\mapsto M_r\left(Y_r,X_r,\beta\right)$ is convex, which is the first requirement of assumption $L.1$.\\ We now proceed with a simplified version of proof of $J.1$ from Belloni et al. (2018) \cite{belloni2018uniformly}.
 Define

 with envelope

 Note that

 and for all $0<\varepsilon\le 1$ we have